E. H. Crump: Politics

 Starting in the 1910s, Crump began to build a political machine which came to have statewide influence.
 He was particularly adept in his use of what were at the time two politically weak minority groups in Tennessee: Blacks and Republicans.
 Unlike most Southern Democrats of his era, Crump was not opposed to Blacks voting.
+The Memphis-based African American Memphis Jug Band, which he often booked at his home when he held parties, was also among his favorite musicians.
 Memphis Blacks were reliable Crump machine voters for the most part.
 The party often paid the poll taxes required by state law since the late 1880s; otherwise this requirement resulted in disenfranchising many poor Black people.
 One of Crump's lieutenants in the Black community was funeral director N. J. Ford, whose family (in the persons of several sons, including Harold Sr. and John Ford, daughter Ophelia, and grandson Harold, Jr.) became influential in Memphis, state and national politics, continuing to be so today.
 A symbiotic relationship developed in which Black people aided Crump, and he aided them, as was usual in politics.
 Crump also skillfully manipulated Republicans, who were numerically very weak in the western two-thirds of the state due to the disenfranchisement of the Black population, but dominated politics in East Tennessee.
 Frequently, they found it necessary to align with Crump in order to accomplish any of their goals in the state government.

 Crump was influential for nearly half a century.
 He usually preferred to work behind the scenes and served only three two-year terms as mayor of Memphis (1910-1915) at the beginning of his career.
 He essentially named the next several mayors.
 His rise to prominence disturbed many of the state political leaders in Nashville.
-The "Ouster Law", designed to remove officials who refused to enforce state laws, was passed primarily with Crump and his lax enforcement of state Prohibition in mind.
+The "Ouster Law", designed to remove officials who refused to enforce state laws, was passed primarily with Crump in mind, who was responsible for lax enforcement of state Prohibition in mind.
 He was county treasurer of Shelby County from 1917 to 1923.
 He was elected seven times as a delegate to the Democratic National Convention.

 Crump became involved in earnest in state politics during the 1928 gubernatorial election when Henry Horton was seeking election in his own right.
 Horton had earlier been speaker of the state senate and succeeded to the position of governor when Austin Peay died in office.
 Crump supported Hill McAlister in the Democratic primary, while the Nashville machine of Luke Lea supported Governor Horton.
 Horton won the primary despite the strong vote for McAlister in populous Shelby County.
 When Horton ran for reelection in 1930, Crump and Lea cut a deal, and Crump swung his formidable political machine behind Horton.
 Horton defeated independent Democrat L. E. Gwinn in the primary and Republican C. Arthur Bruce in the general election.